animagram-jp/.github/.github/CONTRIBUTING.md

 | controverse | What we should talk about. | #5B2F91 |
 | improvement | A way to improve the repository. | #259d63 |

+### Git

+- Git branches treat versioning tags without a v-prefix as release targets.
+In principle, tags should be created on the "main" branch.
+- Depending on the scale of development, additional branches such as "develop" or "feature/{ISSUE_NUMBER}" ([reference](https://nvie.com/posts/a-successful-git-branching-model/)) may be used.
+Clean up unnecessary branches as you go.

 ---

 ## Writing